Molly Nelson, DPT

 Certified Lymphatic Training (CLT)

-Molly received advanced training on pelvic health conditions through Herman and Wallace and the APTA Section on Women’s Health.
-She has extensive training in pelvic health for men, women, and children and pre and post-pregnancy care.
+Molly received advanced training on pelvic health conditions through Herman & Wallace and the APTA Academy of Pelvic Health.
+She has extensive training in pelvic health for mean, women, and children and pre and post-pregnancy care.

 Molly Loves Central Oregon